What are security partner providers?

 - VNet/Branch to Internet via a security partner provider and the other traffic (spoke to spoke, spoke to branch, branch to spoke) via Azure Firewall.

 - VNet/Branch to Internet via security partner provider

 Best practices for Internet traffic filtering in secured virtual hubs

 Internet traffic typically includes web traffic.
-But it also includes traffic destined to SaaS applications like Office 365 (O365) and Azure public PaaS services like Azure Storage, Azure Sql, and so on.
+But it also includes traffic destined to SaaS applications like Microsoft 365 and Azure public PaaS services like Azure Storage, Azure Sql, and so on.
 The following are best practice recommendations for handling traffic to these services:

 Handling Azure PaaS traffic

 Use Azure Firewall for protection if your traffic consists mostly of Azure PaaS, and the resource access for your applications can be filtered using IP addresses, FQDNs, Service tags, or FQDN tags.